Koll-Stone/library/README.md

 ## Quick start

 To run any demonstration you first need to configure BFT-SMaRt to define the protocol behavior and the location of each replica.
-To run any demonstration you first need to configure BFT-SMaRt to define the protocol behavior and the location of each replica.

 The servers must be specified in the configuration file (see `config/hosts.config`):